1996 World Series: Game 5

 Through five innings Pettitte had only allowed one hit, a single off the bat of Andruw Jones, and Grissom had been the only other Brave to reach base.
 But in the home half of the sixth, Atlanta threatened.
-Smoltz and Grissom reached base and Mark Lemke was asked to bunt to try and advance the runners so that Chipper Jones, batting next, could come up with an opportunity to drive them both in.
+Smoltz and Grissom reached base and Mark Lemke was asked to bunt to try to advance the runners so that Chipper Jones, batting next, could come up with an opportunity to drive them both in.

 Facing the possibility of having the go-ahead runs in scoring position with one out, Pettitte got Lemke to bunt the ball to the third base side of the mound.
 Since Pettitte was left-handed, this meant he had an easier shot at getting the lead runner than he might have of throwing to first in time and he used that advantage to beat a sliding Smoltz to third with his throw.
 Jones then hit Pettitte's first pitch right back to him, starting a 1-4-3 double play to retire the side.

 Smoltz would pitch two more innings, allowing two baserunners in the seventh; he retired Jim Leyritz on a fielder's choice play with Pettitte batting and then got Derek Jeter to lineout to Fred McGriff at first, who doubled off Pettitte to end the inning.
 After retiring the Yankees in order in the eighth he was lifted for a pinch hitter; he only would allow four hits and strike out ten batters, with the lone unearned run counting against him.

-For the ninth inning, Braves manager Bobby Cox brought in his closer, Mark Wohlers, to try and hold the Yankees to the one-run lead they'd held since the fourth.
+For the ninth inning, Braves manager Bobby Cox brought in his closer, Mark Wohlers, to try to hold the Yankees to the one-run lead they'd held since the fourth.
 After retiring Strawberry on a groundout, he walked O'Neill.
 Duncan followed with a fielder's choice that retired O'Neill, then stole second base to put himself in scoring position.